SDA-SE/sda-dropwizard-commons/sda-commons-server-opentelemetry/README.md

 ## Disable Tracing

-In order to disable tracing in the applications that are using this bundle, or the [starter bundle](../sda-commons-starter), the environment variable `OTEL_EXPERIMENTAL_SDK_ENABLED=false` can be used.
+In order to disable tracing in the applications that are using this bundle, or the [starter bundle](../sda-commons-starter), the environment variable `OTEL_DISABLED=true` can be used.
-Setting `OTEL_EXPERIMENTAL_SDK_ENABLED` to false will force the instrumented modules provided by sda-commons to use a no-op instance.
+Setting `OTEL_DISABLED` to false will force the instrumented modules provided by sda-commons to use a no-op instance.

 ## Manual instrumentation